kyzn-15/Pong-Power-Up/README.md

-# Pong Gasme with Power-Up by Kevin Wilbert Johan 11 IPA 1
+# Pong Game with Power-Up by Kevin Wilbert Johan 11 IPA 1